mobolajifalugba/US-Accidents-case-study-with-Excel/README.md

 ## Usage
 - **Download:** Download the Excel file from this repository.
 - **Open the Dashboard:** Open the Excel file, and you'll find the USA Accident Analysis Dashboard ready for use.
-- **Interact:** Use the interactive features to explore accidents and derive valuable insights.
+- **Interact:** Use the interactive features to explore accidents and derive valuable insights